ToniIltanen/object-api/README.md

 # Object API

-Object API is a data harvester and response combiner for Restful services to create dynamic objects from multiple sources.
+Object API is a data harvester and response combiner for local or extern services to create dynamic objects from multiple sources and mapping the results together.

+Object API *will* have and **awesome** queryscheme, which is based on:
+    1) What type of main object do we want
+    2) What external mapped data do you want to include on the main object
+    3) What filters you wish to assign on the main object query

 ## Status